-Richland County Council will consider the Ad Hoc committee's recommendation at the June 6 6pm meeting.
-Councilperson Greg Pearce whose district includes the greenway stated he would likely offer amendments at the meeting.
-First that a guarantee will be included that the greenway will never be built on the east side of the creek below Rosewood adjacent to the Hampton's neighborhoods.
-Second that the City of Columbia formally agree to maintain and provide security for the greenway after it is built.
+Richland County Council approved the greenway plan at the June 6 council meeting.
+Councilperson Greg Pearce's amendments 1) to offer any interested party a statement that the greenway alignment will not be changed from the west side of the creek to the east side between Rosewood Dr and the Norfolk Southern railroad trestle over S Beltline, and 2) that the City of Columbia formally agree to maintain and provide security for the greenway after it is built were approved.

-The greenway portion (which is contains the Ad Hoc Committee report) of the County Council agenda for June 6 is available here: gillscreekwatershed.org/pdf/RCC_Agenda_06-06-17_Gills_Creek_Report.pdf
+The greenway portion of the County Council agenda for June 6 is available here: http://www.gillscreekwatershed.org/pdf/RCC_Agenda_06-06-17_Gills_Creek_Report.pdf

 319 Grant Crowson Road Restoration

-This project which would reshape the creek banks, replant the stream buffer with native plants, and reduce stormwater and non-point source pollution entering Gills Creek.
-This restoration would dramatically improve the health of Gills Creek and the appeal of the Cross Hill/Rosewood Crossing area.
+This project will be done in coordination with the Penny Team and will reshape the creek banks, replant the stream buffer with native plants, and reduce stormwater and non-point source pollution entering Gills Creek improving the health of Gills Creek and the appeal of the Cross Hill/Rosewood Crossing area.

 The Richland Penny site: http://www.richlandpenny.com